open-ce/open-ce-python/README.md

 This is a sub-project of the Open-CE project for building python specifically optimized for Power10 architecture.

 This repository contains an Open-CE environment file that builds optimized python using the [python feedstock](https:///github.com/open-ce/python-feedstock).
-Open-CE-Python currently supports the following:
+Open-CE Python currently supports the following:

 | | Supported Versions |
 | --- | --- |